dwkim78/upsilon/README.md

 | slope_per90 |  90% percentile of slopes of a phase-folded light curve   |
 | stetson_k |  Stetson K  |

-The ```features``` variable contains more features than the ones showing in the table, but only the above features are used for classification.

 If pyFFTW is installed, UPSILoN utilizes multiple cores to derive a period because the period estimation takes a lot longer than calculating all other features.